Thierry Boutsen: Williams

 Frank Williams signed Boutsen in the summer of 1988 to replace Nigel Mansell for 1989 as Mansell had signed to move to Ferrari.
 Boutsen's reputation as a reliable, fast driver with good development skills saw Williams sign him on a two-year contract.

-For 1989, he drove the new V10 Renault powered Williams FW12C. began with Boutsen on the back foot due to a heavy pre-season testing crash in Rio and because veteran teammate Riccardo Patrese had a major resurgence in form.
+For 1989, Boutsen drove the new V10 Renault powered Williams FW12C. began with Boutsen on the back foot due to a heavy pre-season testing crash in Rio and because veteran teammate Riccardo Patrese had a major resurgence in form.
 However at the Canadian Grand Prix, Boutsen drove well in wet conditions and took his maiden victory after Senna suffered a late engine failure.
 Although it was a welcome win (Boutsen became the first new winner in F1 since former Arrows teammate Gerhard Berger had won the 1986 Mexican Grand Prix for Benetton), it was considered a lucky win for the Belgian as he had been last at one stage and had a full 360° spin, though luckily he managed to keep his car off the walls.
-He managed to catch and pass Patrese who was suffering with a loose undertray and took the lead 3 laps from the end when the Honda V10 engine in Senna's McLaren MP4/5 seized.
+He managed to catch and pass Patrese who was suffering with a loose undertray and took the lead three laps from the end when the Honda V10 engine in Senna's McLaren MP4/5 seized.
 Three more podium finishes came before Boutsen rounded the year off with a second victory at the rain-soaked Australian Grand Prix.
 Ironically Boutsen had been one of the drivers protesting about the conditions at the circuit before the race.

-saw more consistent points scoring drives, including his third and final Grand Prix victory - a lights-to-flag victory in Hungary where he took his first pole position and held off sustained pressure from Alessandro Nannini (Benetton) and Ayrton Senna (McLaren) to win.
+saw more consistent points scoring drives, including Boutsen's third and final Grand Prix victory - a lights-to-flag victory in Hungary where he took his first pole position and held off sustained pressure from Alessandro Nannini (Benetton) and Ayrton Senna (McLaren) to win.
 However, with Nigel Mansell available in 1991, Williams felt they needed a 'star' driver to put together a championship bid.
-Despite Boutsen winning three races in two years to Patrese's one and finishing every race in 1990 in the points (top 6) barring retirements, the team felt that Patrese had been more consistent (and had worked well with Mansell in 1988) and decided to keep the Italian to drive alongside Mansell.
+Despite Boutsen winning three races in two years to Patrese's one and finishing every race in 1990 in the points (top-six) barring retirements, the team felt that Patrese had been more consistent (and had worked well with Mansell in 1988) and decided to keep the Italian to drive alongside Mansell.

 Ligier

 Boutsen driving for Jordan at the 1993 British Grand Prix.

-With no vacancies among the top teams Boutsen had to drop down to the Ligier team.
+With no vacancies among the top teams, Boutsen had to drop down to the Ligier team.
 Despite having a sizeable budget and Lamborghini V12 engines, the JS35 was an uncompetitive car and Boutsen was frequently unable to disguise his disgust with the machinery given to him.
-The arrival of Renault engines in 1992 improved matters a little and in his final race for the team he scored 5th place, his first points since leaving Williams.
+The arrival of Renault engines in 1992 improved matters a little and in his final race for the team he scored fifth place, his first points since leaving Williams.